 - Spend a leisurely few days in Kyoto, the old capital, and soak up the traditional way of life that is not so visible elsewhere

 - Participate in a traditional Japanese tea ceremony

 - Visit in spring to see the magnificent cherry blossom

 - Enjoy Japan’s scenery, from the picturesque Japanese Alps where small villages offer perfect conditions for trekking, to the awe inspiring Mount Fuji

-- The turquoise seas and magnificent coral reefs of the Pacific island of Okinawa
+- Experience the turquoise seas and magnificent coral reefs of the Pacific island of Okinawa

 - Hokkaido, an island in the north, is home to some of the country’s indigenous people and is an important agricultural centre